-Loyalty is hard to come by these days.
+Loyalty is hard to come by these days, you must wow your customers to foster this.
 The competition for a dollar is ongoing and never seems to end.
 Standing out is the key … along with great customer service, quality products and services and passion for what you do.

 How do you stand out?

 How quick are people to leave a review about bad service?
 Far more than about good service.
 In an age where there are so many options, ‘breaking up’ with a brand is common.
-The idea is to wow and woo every step of the way.
+The idea is to wow your customers every step of the way.
 Take the time to train your people in upping their customer service.

 Respond to negative reviews – studies have shown that customers are more likely to return if they feel their complaint has been dealt with.